teasuga/pkg-tool-on-arch/README.md

 ## Print formatted description of a package.

-    # global options: -C to copy to clipboad , -s short format (Name Version${NEWLINE}Description), -n add name to formats , -v add version to formats , -d add build to formats (may be Build Date).
+    # Global options: -C to copy to clipboad , -s short format (Name Version${NEWLINE}Description), -n add name to formats , -v add version to formats , -d add build to formats (may be Build Date).

     pkg [-fFORMAT] match REGEX... # search packages by regex and format info pkg 'FORMAT' PACKAGE... # like -f option, but sections in one line from pacman's output